With Local Services Ads, you only pay for leads related to your business or the services you offer. Here’s how it works:

 - Note: You can spend more than your average weekly budget in a given week on your leads, but you’ll never spend more than your monthly max.
 Your monthly max can be calculated by multiplying your average weekly budget by the average number of weeks in a month.
-Learn more about how to edit your budget
+Learn How to edit your budget.

 - Set your bidding mode for the max you’re willing to pay for a lead.
-Learn more about how bidding works
+Learn How bidding works for Local Services Ads.

 - After setup, you can immediately dispute leads that you believe aren’t valid.
 Successfully disputed leads will be credited back to you later (United States and Canada only).
-Learn more about disputing leads
+Learn How to disputing leads.

 How you’re charged